ChungBIOS/chungOS/readme.md

 # Backstory
 * I’m a nerd.
-* My friends think I’m robot sometimes as I think and work in systems and am overly rational & logical.
+* My friends and colleagues think I’m a robot sometimes as I think and work in systems and am overly rational & logical.
-* I started writing a lot of stuff down about 2 years ago.
+* I started writing a lot of stuff down about 3 years ago - apparently this is called journaling
 * ChungOS is public released version of my thoughts.